BGU-CS-VIL/dtan/README.md

 ```
 ### libcpab
 licpab [2] is a python package supporting the CPAB transformations [1] in Numpy, Tensorflow and Pytorch.
+For your convince, we have added a lightweight version of libcpab at DTAN/libcpab.

+That being said, you are still encouraged to install the full package.

 Install [libcpab](https://github.com/SkafteNicki/libcpab) <br>
 Note 1: you might have to recompile the dynamic libraries under /libcpab/tensorflow/ <br>